-(b) Describe the process of electroplating of chromium.
+(b) Describe the process of electroplating of chromium (Hard or Decorative).
 (06 marks) (CO2, L2) Solution: Electroplating of Chromium:

 Chromium is employed for either decorative purposes (as a thinner coat) or engineering purposes (as a thicker hard coat).
 Mentioned below are coating specifications.